 The cause of this disease is not known.
 It seems to represent a post-inflammatory hyperpigmentation initiated by a substance which reaches the skin via blood.
 Till the exact aetiopathogenesis is known, it is best to call this disease idiopathic guttate and confluent hypermelanosis.

+The disease has a self limiting course.
 Since the cause of this disease is not known, its treatment is also empirical.
 If the new lesions continue to appear, the patient should be treated with systemic corticosteroids in a dose of 10 to 20 mg of prednisolone a day.
 This dose given over a period of four to six weeks has been observed to prevent the appearance of new lesions.
 Then the dose of corticosteroids can be gradually reduced by 5 mg every 1-2 weeks.